ZarnackGroup/racoon_clip/docs/all_options.rst

 To make your own config file you can start with an empthy .yaml file or copy one of the example config files here xx and save it to a .yaml file.
 Then adjust the parameters as needed.

-In the commandline evry option can be specified by adding -- in front.
+In the commandline every option can be specified by adding -- in front.
 For example:

 .. code:: commandline

    racoon_clip run ..  --configfile [your_configfile] --infiles [your_input_files]

 .. note::